 Jerash Travel FAQ: 12 Questions About Jordan's Roman City Answered

-Jerash is one of the world's best-preserved Roman provincial cities, 45 minutes north of Amman.
-If you're planning a Jordan trip, here's what you need to know.
+Jerash is one of the world's best-preserved Roman provincial cities, sitting just 45 minutes north of Amman.
+Planning a Jordan trip?
+Here's everything worth knowing before you go.

 JOD 10 (~$14) per person.
-Included in the Jordan Pass (JOD 70 basic tier from jordanpass.jo), which also covers Petra, 40+ other sites, and waives the JOD 40 visa fee.
-If you're visiting Petra AND Jerash, the Jordan Pass saves money.
+It's included in the Jordan Pass (JOD 70 basic tier from jordanpass.jo), which also covers Petra, 40+ other sites, and waives the JOD 40 visa fee.
+Pairing Petra with Jerash?
+The Jordan Pass pays for itself.

 Q: Is the Jordan Pass worth it?

-If you're visiting Petra (JOD 50 entry) and Jerash (JOD 10), the basic Jordan Pass (JOD 70) saves you JOD 30 over buying separately plus paying the visa fee.
-Yes, it's worth it.
-Must stay 3+ nights in Jordan.
+For anyone visiting Petra (JOD 50 entry) and Jerash (JOD 10), the basic Jordan Pass (JOD 70) saves JOD 30 over buying separately, plus the waived visa fee.
+The answer is yes.
+One catch: you'll need to stay 3+ nights in Jordan.

-Q: How do I get there from Amman?
+Q: How do you get there from Amman?

 Taxi: JOD 25-30 round trip with 3 hours waiting time